 Publishing is personal.
 A stark woman with a swift, purposeful gait, a writer, reminded me so some years back.
 She and her husband drove from British Columbia to San Diego in a Winnebago to attend her first-ever writers’ conference, the SCWC.
 They parked on the street and slumbered in it to avoid paying for a room.
 Like most, she’d been writing in isolation, bereft of empirical feedback on the book she’d long been laboring.
 The conference, for her precious pages, would serve as delivery ward to readers (albeit writers).
-It was the debut of her baby.
+It was her baby’s debut.

 It didn’t go well.